-Prague may be medieval, but that doesn’t mean it’s not sustainable.
-Alongside gargoyles and golden spires, the city also has its fair share of eco-offerings, ready to be taken advantage of by its residents and roughly 6 million yearly visiting tourists.
+Prague may be best known as a medieval city, but that doesn’t mean it’s not green.
+Alongside gargoyles and golden spires, the city also has its fair share of eco-friendly offerings, ready to be taken advantage of by its residents and roughly 6 million yearly visiting tourists.
 And there’s no doubt that the choices of consumers, be they locals or visitors, have great potential to transform the city by supporting local green initiatives and preserving natural resources.
 So whether you’re an eco-guru or just getting started on sustainable travel, here are ten tips to green up your trip to Prague, without skipping out on the fun!

 Where you stay is one of the most important choices you will make as a green traveler.
 Hotels use huge amounts of water and energy, which is why it’s smart to choose a place that manages those resources wisely.
 Luckily, Prague does offer some eco-conscious hostels and hotels that pair environmental responsibility with comfort and style.
 Another option is to go to the sharing economy route, which means either Couchsurfing or Airbnb.
 In summer, camping is a low impact option that’s very doable in Prague.
 Our tip: Mosaic House is a fantastic eco-friendly hostel/hotel, both stylish and seriously green.